-If I'm on your qualifying exam committee, below are some topics we might cover.
+If I'm on the committee for your general knowledge exam, below are some topics we might cover.
 They are just kickoff points.
 This is not a comprehensive list.

 1. Define density-dependent growth.
 How can it be identified from data?

 2. Write an equation for a population with density-dependent growth.
 Analyze its stability analytically.
-Sketch a time series or describe how one could be derived.
+Sketch a time series.
+Describe methods for numerical integration.

 3. What is chaos and where can we find it?